hipe/tmx/lib/skylab/plugin/doc/issues/008-the-delegation-narrative.md

 ## :#storypoint-505 an introduction to the deep node

-this node specifically implements all of the 'delegating'-related needs not covered in the headles core node. the sub-facilities not covered there are specifically any of the facilities that are reached by providing iambic arguments to the brackets ("employement") method ([hl]  delegating).
+this node specifically implements all of the 'delegating'-related needs not covered in the top subject node. the sub-facilities not covered there are specifically any of the facilities that are reached by providing iambic arguments to the brackets ("employement") method.

 we typically leverage the 'delegating' facility through the DSL methods `delegate` and `delegating` because by and large we use delegation when